cmsc388M/fall19/project1/README.md

 ## Testing Details

 Before submitting, make sure to thoroughly test your project to ensure you have implemented all the functionality that we outlined.
+You do **not** have to build and test on a mobile phone for this project; using the Unity play mode is perfectly fine.

 While grading, we will be looking over your source code to make sure you see your implementation and to ensure that you have adhered to all guidelines and instructions.

 ## Submission Details

-Your submission to ELMS should consist of a single zip file, entitled `Last_First_SharkRunner.zip`. **Make sure to use Git to zip your project** (follow the steps from last project if you need a refresher).
+Your submission to ELMS should consist of a single zip file, entitled `Last_First_SharkRunner.zip`. **Make sure to use Git to zip your project**.
+The basic steps involve initializing a new repo, commit all your changes, and using archive to create the zip file (follow the steps from last project if you need a refresher).

 ## Sources: